Healthy Teeth and Gums = Healthy Pets

 For professional dental cleanings, we will put your pet under anesthesia so that we can do a deep and thorough job.
 Any pet going under anesthesia at our veterinary center is treated with the utmost care.
 We use multi-modal anesthesia, which means we use a variety of drugs, but less of each so that it's safer for your pet.
 Pets are fully monitored at all times, and our priority is always your pet's safety and comfort throughout the cleaning.

 While a professional cleaning may seem like a big event for a younger cat or dog, early care and cleaning significantly reduces more serious health concerns later in your pet's life.
+Visit our educational blogs on dental care and dental health for more information.

 What Happens when You Leave Your Pet at Berkeley Veterinary Center for a Dental Procedure?